xvrrr/AI-Creator/readme.md

 # 🍳 Cookbook: Getting Started with Agentic-AIGC

-This guide will walk you through setting up and using Agentic-AIGC to create various types of AI-generated videos.
+This guide will walk you through setting up and using Agentic-AIGC to create various types of AI-created videos.

 ## 🧾 Table of Contents